cbhl/cbhl.github.com/source/_posts/2013-06-20-please-dont-post-your-grad-photo-proofs-to-facebook.markdown

-What drove me over the edge, and led me to write this post at 3 AM, is the one person -- someone who I otherwise deeply respect, technically -- that chose to *crop the watermark out of the photo*.
+What drove me over the edge, and led me to write this post at 3 AM, is the one person -- someone who I otherwise deeply respect, technically -- that chose to *crop the watermark out of their proof and set it as their display picture*.
 First, the cropping completely ruins the framing and composition of the photo.
 Second, the whole point of the watermark is to deter you from using the proof for unintended uses -- such as, putting it up as your profile picture on Facebook.
 Could you not have waited the four weeks for paper copies and scanned one of those?
-We don't even graduate for another 11 months -- posting grad photos can wait.
+We don't even graduate for another 11 months -- posting grad profile photos can wait.

 By the way: